bboru21/pranzo/README.md

 TLDR: Gets the DC Food Truck Schedule and downloads it as a readable spreadsheet.

+## Requirements
+* Mozilla Firefox Browser
+* The appropriate Gecko driver for your computer's operating system, dowloaded from https://github.com/mozilla/geckodriver/releases, un-carchived and moved to the root directory of this script

 ## Setup
-* Visit https://github.com/mozilla/geckodriver/releases and download and un-archive the appropriate Gecko driver for your OS.
-Move the newly created executable to the root directory of this script.
 * Run `sh setup.sh` to setup the VirtualEnvironment for the first time.

 ## Run Script